benwiz/graphics/README.md

 ## To Do

-- Randomly sample to speed up
-  - Compress image.
-Resizing is not what I'm looking for.
-Or maybe my algorithms need to be better.
-- Ensure that all borders are covered.
-Maybe as simple as placing points in each of the 4 corners

 - Python install instructions `pip install opencv-contrib-python` in docker container (really, not much)
-- remove `opencv-install` dir after confident all works

-- UI
-  - Allow people to take webcam pics on desktop
 - Feature detect
   - Look into using Key Points `size` and `?` parameters to reduce number of points
 - Partition
   - Clojure delaunay triangulation not working on some point sets
+- UI
+  - Allow people to take webcam pics on desktop

 ### Later